Updated September 2017

-When it comes to any type of holiday aside from the obvious essentials like clothes and toiletries there can also be some not so obvious essentials, something you may not think is completely necessary, but will come in handy in the right situation – plus, it’s always good to be prepared.
+When it comes to any type of holiday, aside from the obvious essentials like clothes and toiletries there can also be some not so obvious items that you'll find you need.
+There are things that you may not deem completely necessary, but will come in handy in the right situation – so read on and get prepared for your river cruise.

-A travel guide is a must have for any river cruise as not only does it offer you a little background information about the areas you may visit, but also offers a map which will help you figure out where you are and what is around you, along with recommendations of good tourist attractions, nice restaurants, bars and so on.
-Throughout your river cruise you’ll sail through many different countries so it’s probably best to get a general guide of Europe which will allow you to look at all of the countries you will sail though, or you could get a guide to the country you’ll be visiting the most - sometimes the cruise line you’re sailing with may even have guides to offer you.
+A travel guide is a must have for any river cruise, as not only do these offer you a little background information about the areas you might visit, but they also usually include a street map which can help you figure out where you are and what is around you.
+They are also filled with recommendations of good tourist attractions, nice restaurants, bars, and so on.
+Throughout your river cruise you’ll sail through many different countries, so it might be best to get a general guide of Europe which will enable you to look at all the countries you'll sail though.
+Or, you could get a guide to the country you’ll be seeing the most of - sometimes the cruise line you’re sailing with may even have guides to offer you.

-Having at least one of these is definitely a must if you would like to charge up any electrical device that you bring with you.
+Having at least one of these is definitely a must if you would like to charge up any electrical devices that you bring with you.
 This is because the plugs on any river vessel usually depend on where the vessel is sailing.
 For example, taking a river cruise onboard MS Emily Bronte in Europe will require a European adaptor.
-Check with your travel agent when booking your river cruise to find out which adaptor you will need to bring.
-It’s worth noting that some cruise lines either sell or lend these out to customers if they forget to bring their own.
+Check when booking your river cruise to find out which adaptor you'll need to bring.
+It’s worth noting that some cruise lines either sell or lend these out to customers, if you do forget to bring your own.

-A backpack is certainly essential for the many shore excursions you’re potentially going to partake in – this allows you to take everything that you need; like your camera, a water bottle and maybe even a snack.
-Some river cruise lines even supply these for guests.
-If you see fit, you could even take a re-usable water bottle, but depending on the cruise line you’re sailing with this isn’t particularly needed as some supply you with a bottle of water for every shore excursion you go on.
+A backpack is certainly essential for all the excursions you’ll potentially go on – having one will allow you to comfortably take everything that you need; your camera, a water bottle, and maybe a snack.
+They also help when it comes to carrying around any souvenirs that might catch your eye!
+If you see fit, you could take a re-usable water bottle, but depending on the cruise line you’re sailing with this isn’t necessarily needed as some supply you with a bottle of water for every excursion you go on.

-This isn’t something you necessarily need but can certainly come in handy as you never know what could happen when you’re on shore excursions.
-You may be doing a lot of walking so perhaps treat your feet with a TLC kit, or bring along any medication that you know you might need for a week away.
+This isn’t something you necessarily need, but it can certainly come in handy while you're not on the ship.
+You may be doing a lot of walking, so perhaps treat your feet with some gel inserts for your shoes, or bring along any medication that you know you might need for time away.

-For some, taking a camera is a necessity as it allows you to capture the moment for one day looking back on the many memories that were made.
-It’s possible that your mobile phone has a good quality built-in camera; if this is the case you could research some popular photography apps before your holiday to add an extra special touch to your holiday photos.
+For many cruisers, taking a camera is a necessity as this allows you to capture every moment and memory that you might want to look back on.
+It’s possible that your mobile phone has a good quality built-in camera; if this is the case you could research some popular photography apps before your holiday to add an extra special touch to your holiday snaps.
 On sunny days there is nothing better than enjoying the top deck of your ship and watching the world go by.
-Sailing picturesque rivers like the Blue Danube on a Riviera Travel cruise can be perfectly accompanied by a pair of binoculars to help you get the most out of your surroundings.
+Sailing picturesque rivers like the Mekong or the Rhine on Scenic River Cruises cruise can be perfectly accompanied by a pair of binoculars to help you get the most out of your surroundings.

-When taking a camera or phone with you to take pictures you’ll need to make sure that you not only take along your batteries and chargers but also some spare batteries.
-You may find it difficult to get new ones whilst on holiday in a new country if your current ones become exhausted.
+If taking a camera with you, you’ll need to make sure that you not only take your charger but also some spare batteries.
+You may find it difficult to get new ones whilst on holiday in a different country if your current ones become exhausted.
 Portable power packs are also a great way to keep charged whilst on the go.

 Feeling inspired to go on a river cruise?
 Check out our latest river cruise deals or find out what's included with each river cruise line.